-Regardless of the type or genus of mold identified, if the mold levels are Elevated in comparison to the outdoor air samples, an action is recommended.
-My Mold Detective can help you with next steps if your report comes back with action recommended.
+Regardless of the type or genus of mold identified, if the mold levels are elevated in comparison to the outdoor air samples, the action is recommended.
+My Mold Detective can help you with the next steps if your report comes back with the action recommended.

 The laboratory data is generated by an independent, nationally accredited laboratory.
 As such, the data is sound.
 However, a court may question the bias of the person who performed the sampling.
 In such circumstances, the standard practice would be to have a non-biased, certified and insured IAQ professional perform additional sampling to verify the results and remove any question of bias in the performance of taking the samples.
 If you need a local Indoor Air Quality (IAQ) professional to perform additional sampling, please contact our office and MyMoldDetective can help.
 For additional legal questions, please consult with your attorney.

 Yes, MyMoldDetective has a one-year manufacturer’s warranty on the air sampling pump.
 Any warranty claim must be submitted to My Mold Detective within one (1) year of purchase, as evidenced by the sales receipt.
 You must use reasonable care in the operation and maintenance of the Mold Testing System (as further described below and in the other packaging materials).
 Please see terms and conditions for full details.